rsksmart/devportal-1.0/content/rsk-devportal/kb/hardhat-verify-plugin.md

 ### Usage

-You need to add the following Etherscan config to your `hardhat.config.js` file:
+You need to add the following Etherscan config to your `hardhat.config.ts` file:

 ```bash
 // Hardhat configuration